-The implicit rate of the outstanding debt evolved favourably between 2014 and 2022, as illustrated in the figure below.
+The implicit rate of the outstanding debt evolved favourably between 2014 and 2022 before a trend reversal, as illustrated in the figure below.

-For the last four years (2019 - 2022), the implicit rate is calculated on the long term outstanding direct debt, including the external debts from SPABS, FADELS and SWDE.
+For the last four years (2020 - 2023), the implicit rate is calculated on the long term outstanding direct debt, including the external debts from SPABS, FADELS and SWDE.